DavidWaumsley/NoScriptShow/content/blog/2025/build7.md

 ---
-title:  Building with an 11ty starter sites and headless WordPress
+title:  Building with an Eleventy (11ty) starter sites and headless WordPress
-description: Learning the 11ty base blog and whether It can serve as a static frontend to the WordPress CMS.
+description: Learning the Eleventy base blog and whether It can serve as a static frontend to the WordPress CMS.
 date: 2025-02-07
 tags: ["build"]
 permalink: "build/7/{{slugify }}/"